 As a society when we describe someone as “emotional” it is often a criticism of an individual’s judgment, when in fact we need our emotions as guides to help us make the right decisions for us.
 This societal belief about emotions has made us perceive them as a bad thing and has created a culture where we ignore negative feelings, sweep them under the rug, and feel ashamed if we have to go to therapy to help us get through a rough patch.
 That shame and embarrassment is holding us back from using our emotions (both the good and the bad) to consciously guide our decision making process.

-This is perhaps the most difficult one for the successful, ambitious, high-profile individual who thrives on crossing things off the to do list and making things happen.
+This is perhaps the most difficult one for the successful, ambitious, high-profile individual who thrives on crossing things off a to-do list and making things happen.
 It can feel even more uncomfortable than the emotion itself, but by the time they get to the point where they are ready to make a decision and react to the trigger, they are always glad they waited because their decision often changes as they go through the next steps.

 2. Notice the emotion.